garrandall/popular-music-data/tracks/i-don-t-want-you-to-go-carolyn-dawn-johnson.md

 I know I should get some sleep
 I am at the beginning of another long week
 But I don't want you to go
-No i dont want you to go
+No I don't want you to go
 I guess another minute wouldn't do no harm
 Why not spend it in each other's arms
 Cuz I don't want you to go